slowernews/wisdom-tldr/chapters/chapter_1_self.md

 HOWEVER... your level of success will seldom exceed your level of personal development.

 <!--
+> *'Do one thing that scares you everyday.' -- Eleanor Roosevelt*

 We live in a society where the greatest lies that are told are the ones that we tell ourself.

 Your belief that you are not good enough: